 \subsection{Overview}

-\textbf{Problem statement.} Let $\{I_q\}$ be a set of query images (North-aligned ground view), and let $\{I_r\}$ be a set of reference images (aerial view).
+\textbf{Problem Statement.} Let $\{I_q\}$ be a set of query images (North-aligned ground view), and let $\{I_r\}$ be a set of reference images (aerial view).
 For geo-localization under arbitrary orientation and limited FoVs, the query image $I_q$ can be cyclically shifted with a random angle and restricted by a specific FoV (\textit{e.g.}, 70$^{\circ}$, 90$^{\circ}$, 180$^{\circ}$, and 360$^{\circ}$), resulting in its variation $I^{*}_q$ that still shows the same location.
-For each $I^{*}_q$, the cross-view geo-localization across ground view variations aims to retrieve its corresponding reference image in $\{I_{r}\}$.
+For each $I_q$ or $I^{*}_q$, the cross-view geo-localization aims to retrieve the corresponding reference image in $\{I_{r}\}$.

 \textbf{Architecture.} The classic architecture for geo-localization consists of a siamese network, based on Convolutional Neural Network (CNN) or Vision Transformer (ViT) for feature encoding~\cite{sample4geo_2023_iccv,transgeo_cvpr_2022,safa_nips_2019,jointloc_2020_cvpr}.
 More specifically, a set of query features $Q:=\{q\}$ is obtained by passing query images into the query encoder: $q=\mathrm{Encoder}_{\mathrm{q}}(I_q)$.
 Similarly, the set of reference features $R: =\{r\}$ is obtained by $r=\mathrm{Encoder}_{\mathrm{r}}(I_r)$.
 To boost the model's robustness, ConGeo includes ground image variations $\{I_q{^*}\}$.
 Such variations are obtained by applying a transformation $T$ to each ground view $I_q$.
 A random orientation angle $\theta$ is first used to horizontally shift the ground image, followed by the application of a FoV angle $\alpha$ to crop the panorama query to a FoV query $I_q{^*}=T_{q}(I_q | \theta, \alpha)$.